Table of Contents

 Staff screening and training expectations should also be written into the contract.
 This is critical for medical centres, government facilities, and high-security environments.
 Background checks, site inductions, uniform standards, and ID requirements must be defined.

 In healthcare settings, infection control standards carry added weight.
 Disinfection protocols and chemical selection must align with recognised practices.
-Services such as disinfection and sanitisation services should be clearly described where relevant.
+Services such as sanitisation services should be clearly described where relevant.

 Liability boundaries must be understood by both parties.
 Contracts should clarify responsibilities for access, reporting hazards, and protecting sensitive areas.
 While this doesn’t replace legal advice, it establishes operational clarity.